Birth Father Rights in Arizona: What You Need to Know

 AZ Adoption With or Without Parental Consent of the Father

-The role of the birth father, and how a complex relationship (or no relationship) impacts your choice of adoption can be a source of confusion.
+The role of the birth father, and how a complex relationship (or no relationship) impacts your choice of adoption in Arizona can be a source of confusion.
 Here’s what you need to know:

 Adoption is always an option, even when the relationship with the father is complicated.